-The storm water PPT conducts quarterly routine facility inspections and quarterly visual assessments to assess the site conditions and the functionality of site storm water controls.
+The stormwater PPT conducts quarterly routine facility inspections and quarterly visual assessments to assess the site conditions and the functionality of site stormwater controls.
 Each type of inspection is discussed in Section 5.0 of this SWPPP.

-Repair, maintenance, or replacement of BMPs will be conducted immediately (i.e., the day of discovery or, if identified late in the day, the next day following discovery) if possible.
+Repair, maintenance, or replacement of BMPs will be conducted immediately (i.e., the day of discovery or, if identified late in the day, the day after discovery) if possible.
 If not completed immediately, reasonable steps will be taken to prevent the discharge of pollutants until the needed maintenance is completed.
 Documentation of repairs and maintenance to control measures will be maintained within this SWPPP.